InformaticsMatters/nextflow-pcluster/README.md

 the formation of new compute nodes.
 By creating a custom image with all your application packages you can reduce the time taken for new nodes to become available.

+>   To build custom images your chosen IAM user will need the
+    **image build pcluster user policy** described in the [ParallelCluster Policies] section of the AWS documentation.

 To do this you simply put your package configuration into a shell-script and store this in an Amazon S3 bucket.
 You then refer to this script in the ImageBuilder YAML-based configuration file.